 (1) Sales of the operating segments and business areas are reported net of intercompany transactions and net of transactions between operating segments, consistent with the presentation adopted in the regularly reviewed reports.

-() The previously published figures for 1st half 2017 have been restated following the introduction of IFRS 15 and IFRS 9.
+^() The previously published figures for the first nine months of 2017 have been restated following the introduction of IFRS 15 and IFRS 9.

 F.2 GEOGRAPHICAL AREAS

 The following table presents sales of goods and services by geographical area: